Berea-College-CSC-226/hw03-main/Answers/hw03_ciccariellop.md

    location?

 ```
-    print(turtle.pos())
+    turtle.pos()
 ```

 2.c.
 How do you set the turtle's speed to maximum speed?

 ```
-    set the turtles speed to 0, meaning no animation takes place
+    By setting the turtles speed to 0, meaning no animation takes place
 ```

 2.d.
 How would you change the turtle's color to xanadu?